Devnadish/CV_next/posts/aridentity.md

 ---
-title: "Visual Identity"
+title: 'Visual Identity'
-subtitle: "What is Visual Identity"
+subtitle: 'What is Visual Identity'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 # What is Visual Identity and Why is it Important for Your Business?